CNA Exam and Certification Alabama

 • $40 – Test Site Administration Fee

-Exam fees are not refundable.
+Test fees are not refundable and nontransferable.
 If you do not take the exam within the eligibility period, you will lose your payment and must pay to schedule another appointment.
 Fees are payable using a credit card, money order, or cashier’s check payable to the test site.
 Your employer must pay your fee, by federal law, if you’re employed with a Medicaid/Medicare funded facility.

 CNA Exam Overview Alabama – Prometric